-Many professionals ask why is the Rectangle problem so important in developing drawing strategies, a concept so fundamentals in every discipline, but is often lacking in CAD documentation.
+Many professionals ask, "why is the Rectangle problem so important in developing drawing strategies?
+It seems simple and misses a lot of advanced CAD tools."
 After asking them some of the questions listed below, almost all technical experts go right back to work on the Rectangle drawing and labor through the basics of 2D drawing, which presently is the most common style of CAD work in industry.

 - 1. What are your drawing times for floor plans? - 2.
 Can your architects or architectural designers draw and interact in CAD while the customer is watching, or does the process take so long the client needs to return in a few days or even weeks? - 3.
-Does your company's use standard settings for each type of drawing? - 4.
+Does your company use standard settings for each type of drawing? - 4.
 Does your company employ templates to increase speed and accuracy?

 Time is what keeps the professional from completing the design process and accuracy is a problem when object lines and dimensions are shown incorrectly.
-The advantage of the computer aided design system over the pencil drawing is that design concepts and drawing standards are built into the software if the individual knows how to ease them.
+The advantage of the computer aided design system over the pencil drawing is that design concepts and drawing standards are built into the software if the individual knows how to use them.
 Almost unanimously, CAD users from small, medium and large organizations feel they need to improve in their primary form of communication to the machinist or construction worker, the 2D drawing.
 They feel they know their CAD commands, but they were never taught how to develop the process and procedures for deploying the style of drawing their company uses.

 In the Rectangle problem, you begin to learn tactics along with tools where you use eight lines and three circles to draw 58 entities residing on Layers 0 and Center.
-From those original eleven building blocks, 81 total entitles are made in the computer file explaining each step in constructing the object.
+From those original building blocks, 81 total entitles are made in the computer file explaining each step in constructing the object.
 Almost all drawings need to begin with the same approach, so in the floor plan, the perimeter of the proposed house is made first.